microsoft/Product-Recommendations/doc/api-reference.md

 ## Get Default Model Information
 *GET /api/models/default*

+> To use this API, a default model must first be set

 Returns the default model information, including the training status, parameters used to build the model, the time of creation, statistics about the model and evaluation results (See [Model JSON Schema](#model-object-schema)).